 One of the best things that you can do to support gut health is to be intentional about eating fermented foods.
 Good choices include sourdough bread, kimchi, kombucha, miso, tempeh and sauerkraut.
 Yogurt is also a great choice because of its gut-restoring probiotics.

-A supplement focused on maintaining gut health through the use of probiotics and prebiotics will go a long way in giving your body that extra insurance that you need.
-Florachon® , a specially formulated blend of probiotics and prebiotics, is specially formulated to restore a natural balance of healthy bacteria to the gut.
+A supplement focused on maintaining a normal gut through the use of probiotics and prebiotics will go a long way in giving your body that extra insurance that you need.

 Embrace Mother Nature